WacoderForever/Weche/README.md

 # Weche
-This is a social blog web app in practrise of Flask framework
+This is a social blog web app in practise of Flask framework